-Gamers tend to be very loyal to their medium of choice and they often tend to be very closed-minded about the other option.
-The reality is that both PC gaming and console gaming have their pros and cons, and most people would actually benefit from playing on both.
-If you’re relatively new to gaming, however, and you can only choose one option, things become a bit more complicated.
-Let’s take a closer look at whether PC gaming or console gaming would be the best option for you.
+Gamers tend to be very loyal to their medium of choice and are often very closed-minded about the other option.
+The reality is that both PC gaming and console gaming have pros and cons, and most people would benefit from playing both.
+However, things become more complicated if you’re relatively new to gaming and can only choose one option.
+Let’s take a closer look at whether PC gaming or console gaming would be your best option.

 PC Gaming is More Versatile

-PC gaming, on the other hand, can be done both on a desktop and a laptop.
-And, if you think that you won’t be able to get the same performance from a laptop, think again.
-You could get something like a Ryzen 5 Gamers Laptop and enjoy all your favourite games on the same specs as on any desktop.
-So, when it comes to versatility, PC gaming beats consoles hands down.
+On the other hand, PC gaming can be done on both a desktop and a laptop.
+And, if you think that you won’t be able to get the same performance from a computer, think again.
+You could get a Ryzen 5 Gamers Laptop and enjoy all your favorite games on the same specs as on any desktop.
+So, regarding versatility, PC gaming beats consoles, hands down.

-If you don’t know much about computers, you might be confused and struggle a bit with PC gaming.
-There are so many different options, settings, and tweaks that need to be made when playing on a PC.
-But with a console, all you have to do is plug it in and you can start playing.
+You might be confused and struggle with PC gaming if you don’t know much about computers.
+Many different options, settings, and tweaks need to be made when playing on a PC.
+But with a console, you have to plug it in, and you can start playing.

 Another thing with consoles is that you don’t have to spend hours and hours studying different specs and components before you buy one.
-You pick the package that you want and you’re good to go.
-So if you don’t want to get a headache looking at different machines, consoles are the way forward.
+You pick the package you want and are good to go.
+So, if you don’t want to get a headache looking at different machines, consoles are the way forward.

 There is a level of gaming that you can only reach on a PC.
-And, while a lot of console loyalists are sceptical about the mouse and keyboard setup, it allows for way more possibilities than a controller with a few buttons.
+And while many console loyalists are skeptical about the mouse and keyboard setup, it allows for way more possibilities than a controller with a few buttons.

-Console gaming is more limited in comparison and is generally thought to be better for casual gamers.
-Playing certain games on a console is totally different than playing them on a PC too.
-A mouse will always be more precise than a direction pad or joystick and changes the whole ambiance of FPS games.
-You can also input more commands in a PC game which allows you to make much more elaborate strategies when playing MMORPGs or MOBA games.
+Console gaming is more limited and generally considered better for casual gamers.
+Playing certain games on a console differs from playing them on a PC.
+A mouse will always be more precise than a direction pad or joystick, changing the ambiance of FPS games.
+You can also input more commands in a PC game, allowing you to make much more elaborate strategies when playing MMORPGs or MOBA games.

-One thing about consoles, however, is that many of the top games will never be ported to PC.
-Nintendo, for instance, has a large number of proprietary titles, and if you want to play games like Zelda: Breath of the Wild, for instance, or any of the games in the Mario franchise, you’ll have no choice but to get a console.
+One thing about consoles, however, is that many top games will never be ported to PC.
+For instance, Nintendo has many proprietary titles, and if you want to play games like Zelda: Breath of the Wild, for example, or any of the games in the Mario franchise, you’ll have no choice but to get a console.

-PC and console gaming both have things going for them and there’s not a clear winner between the two.
+PC and console gaming have things going for them, and there’s no clear winner between them.
 It will all depend on what you’re looking for from your gaming experience and how much effort you’re willing to put into it.